ProfessorAkram/Unity-Programming/08-Game-Managers/scene-manager.md

 ---

 ## Managing Scenes
-The main responsiblity for our **SceneFlowManager** as the name implies is managing scenes.
-As, such we need to create a reference to all the different types of scenes we want managed.
+The main responsibility for our **SceneFlowManager**, as the name implies, is managing scenes.
+As such, we need to create a reference to all the different types of scenes we want managed.

 ```csharp
 using UnityEngine;